ebmdatalab/euctr-tracker-code/README.md

 `update_trials_json`, to create the set of JSON files which drive the website.

-However, this does not always run to the end, because there's a sponsors CSV file (see *Terminology* section, below) which requires manual normalisation every time new sponsors are added to it.
+However, this second shell script will often fail to run to the end, because there's a sponsors CSV file (see *Terminology* section, below) which requires manual normalisation every time new sponsors are added to it.
 If this happens, the `update_trials_json` script exits early with a message (which is also emailed to a recipient specified in the django settings file).

 The recipient should exit the CSV and update it directly in the `euctr-tracker-data` repo; `loaddata-eutrialstracker_live.sh` should